ziirish/burp-ui/README.rst

 Instructions
 ------------

-In order to make the *on the fly* restoration/download functionality work, there you need to check a few things:
+In order to make the *on the fly* restoration/download functionality work, you need to check a few things:

 1. Provide the full path of the burp (client) binary file
 2. Provide the full path of an empty directory where a temporary restoration